Vicky Featherstone: National Theatre of Scotland (2006–2013)

-The 10 experimental site-specific shows were staged simultaneously in non-theatre locations all across Scotland, with an "official first night" of 25 February 2006.
+"We asked 10 of our best directors to create a piece of theatre around the word 'Home' – commonly thought of as one of the most evocative words in the English language....We want people to realise the NTS relates to the people of Scotland and for people to feel that they have ownership of it.
+We have an opportunity to define what theatre, or a national theatre, can and should be".
+The 10 experimental site-specific shows were staged simultaneously in non-theatre locations all across Scotland, with an official first night of 25 February 2006.
 Each production was allocated a budget of £60,000, and up to 10,000 free tickets were available.